IN2-Moist/2Take1-Moist-Script/README.md

 		Send Event:  Vector Crash | Stat Crash | Rando Crash | Moist Crash Lester Cummy WindSock Crash (May Need to be executed a few times they will crash to many times you will likely crash the session game will clean up this shit)
 		Use Ruiner Crash & Bail to Space

+	Player Info  (Basically some stuff im testing for some future functions)

+		Force Lockon to this player (untested)
+			This is supposed to force your lockon to the selected playeer

+		Get Player Zone Info (accuracy of this is shit! my method to get this info was far better and true)

+		Get Interior from Collision  (still not a great way need to test in combination)

 	Troll & Annoy
-		Dispatch Cops to Player Location (Still testing but i seen undercover cops in the street after using this in a session) Force Player to Island
+		Dispatch Cops to Player Location (Still testing but i seen undercover cops in the street after using this in a session)

+		Disable Player Shooting (untested)
+			Prevents the player from shooting each frame

+		Disable Player Interior
+			Unloads the interior the player is in and they fall through the building or map still needs further testing but seems to put them outside XD

+		Force Player to Island

 	Grief This Cunt ! !